 3. Better display of student projects

-In traditional blackboards, the only way for student presentation is their paper-based homework or write on the blackboards in class.
-While in latest technology interactive whiteboards, students can directly use tablet to send their homework or write on their tablet to send to teacher, and both the teacher and the students can see the presentation on the screen conveniently.
+In traditional blackboards, the only way for student presentation is their paper-based homework or writing on the blackboards in class.
+With the latest technology interactive whiteboards, students can directly use tablets to send their homework or write on their tablets to send to the teacher, and both the teacher and the students can see the presentation on the screen conveniently.

 These are just a few examples of how interactive whiteboards are revolutionizing the learning experience across the world.
 Schools, Colleges, and Universities are increasingly turning to new technology to facilitate learning and tap into the power of new media information.
 It seems likely that it is only a matter of time before interactive whiteboards become the norm in all teaching environments.